Dazzling engagement session in Paris in January

-It was a pretty chilly January morning for my photo session with Raed and Diana, an absolutely lovely couple visiting from Israel.
+It was a pretty chilly January morning for my photo session with Raed and Diana, a young andabsolutely lovely couple visiting from Israel.
 Now it’s winter in Israel also, but not quite as cold as it was in Paris.
 That said, even in the winter, what a fabulous city to be photographed in, especially if you’re a couple in love like Raed and Diana.

 Raed scared me a little in the beginning, as he told me he hated having pictures taken.
 To be honest, this is a common complaint among men, most men aren’t exactly thrilled with the prospect, at least those I’ve met, but then again there are a lot of men who enjoy it or simply don’t mind.
 Diana had booked my Platinum session, which goes up to three hours, so I was a bit worried Raed would fizzle out early.
 You see, as much as I’m a Paris photographer, I also like to show guests around the city.
 Even though Raed and Diana had been to Paris several times before, I wanted to take them to some of my favorite spots for photography

 When a lot of us think of Paris, we think of romance, love, and everything beautiful.
 Paris is definitely that.
 But it’s also a place where real people live with real problems.
 As a strong democracy, the French love to protest things they’re not happy with and it shows up in the news looking just horrible.
 In fact, while the Gilets Jaunes protests against taxes and general government issues have been going on every Saturday for the last two months in Paris, and there have definitely been some unflattering moments caught on camera, it’s just a part of a functioning democracy.
 A modern day storming of the Bastille, if you will.

 That said, sometimes these manifestations, as they’re called, affect Saturdays.
 Since our photo session was on a Saturday, and since I read the Eiffel Tower was to be a location, we decided to do the Eiffel Tower last on our route just to scope out the situation.